0xGusMcCrae/crosschain-gov/README.md

-Governance is handled on L1 and proposals are executed on L2.
-In this case we're doing a proposal to redirect a proxy to a new implementation/logic contract.
+Governance vote on L1 sends a call to Arbitrum inbox for proxy implementation upgrade on L2.

+See tests/bringingItAllTogether.py for detailed steps to test on mainnet Goerli and Arbitrum's Goerli rollup.